 There are a variety of reasons a person may suffer from tinnitus.
 By understanding potential causes, you may be able to prevent mild-to-moderate tinnitus symptom flare-ups.
 However, some factors are unavoidable.

-- Loud noise exposure – From loud activities like concerts to workplaces, loud noises can be one the largest causes of tinnitus.
+- Loud noise exposure – From loud activities like concerts to workplaces, loud noises which cause hearing loss can be one the largest causes of tinnitus.
 The sounds can damage the delicate hairs in your ears which transmit sounds, your eardrums, and even affect the middle ear bones.

 - Earwax – An excess of earwax or impacted earwax can cause tinnitus symptoms as sounds which make it past the blockage can become trapped.
 We offer cerumen management and can safely remove the excess earwax for you.